Picture Gallery> Derbyshire Pictures Index> This page

 "Neither the picturesque nor the strictly architectural traveller should miss Wingfield Manor House.
 Its tall ruins ... are an extremely dramatic sight".[1]

 The entrance gateway opened onto a large square outer court or quadrangle where the less important members of the household lived.
 The inner court was more stately.
-The great banqueting hall was 72 ft. by 36 ft., underneath which was a spacious crypt[3].
+The great banqueting hall was 72 ft. by 36 ft., underneath which was a spacious crypt[9], which has four entrances.

-The Crypt, one of the finest in England, was built in two wide aisles with a vaulted
+The Crypt or Undercroft, one of the finest in England, was built in two wide aisles with a vaulted

 and groined roof.
 There are many carved details on both the capitals of columns

-and on the bosses on the vaulting ribs, an example of which can be seen above.
-About 1900.
+and on the large traceried bosses on the vaulting ribs, an example of which can be seen above.
+Taken about 1900.

-"It appears from Sir Ralph Sadler's[6] papers published in 1809, that there were two hundred and ten gentlemen, yeomen, officers and soldiers, employed in the custody of the Queen of Scots at Wingfield in the month of November, 1554" when she was once more in residence[3].
-Her personal household consisted of five gentlemen, fourteen servitors (attendants/servants), three cooks, four boys, three gentlemen's men, six gentlewomen, two wives, and ten wenches and children[7].
-She was removed from Wingfield Manor and taken to Tutbury Castle on 25th Jan 1585[3].
-The Babington Plot, in which local landowner Anthony Babington of Dethick was heavily involved, was to have disastrous consequences for both Mary and the ringleaders[8].
+She was heavily guarded.
+"It appears from Sir Ralph Sadler's papers published in 1809[13], that there were two hundred and ten gentlemen, yeomen, officers and soldiers, employed in the custody of the Queen of Scots at Wingfield in the month of November, 1554" when she was once more in residence[9].
+Her personal household consisted of five gentlemen, fourteen servitors (attendants/servants), three cooks, four boys, three gentlemen's men, six gentlewomen, two wives, and ten wenches and children[14].

 Oriel Window, North Court.